-Both Mangaone Stream sites had moderately low macroinvertebrate community richnesses with very little variation between sites (one taxon).
-Taxa richnesses were lower than historical medians at both sites (6-7 taxa), and lower than the previous survey (5 taxa) at both sites.
-Though there was a moderate decrease in taxa richness this was not at a sufficiently large enough level to attribute to any recent toxic discharges affecting the macroinvertebrate community.
-Furthermore, both sites had moderately low taxa richness but it would be expected that recent toxic discharges would decrease taxa richness by significantly more, potentially to zero taxa, but more likely some very hardy taxa would persist at low abundance levels.
+The Mangaone Stream sites had moderate to moderately low macroinvertebrate community richnesses.
+Taxa richnesses were lower than historical medians at both sites (3-1 taxa) but higher than the previous survey (1-5 taxa) at both sites.
+Though taxa richness was four higher in the upstream 'control' site than the downstream 'impact' site there was no indication of any recent toxic discharges affecting the macroinvertebrate community.
+It would be expected that recent toxic discharges would decrease taxa richness by significantly more, potentially to zero taxa, though more likely some very hardy taxa would persist at low abundance levels.
 This was not the case in the current survey.
 Taxa richness is the most robust index when ascertaining whether a macroinvertebrate community has been exposed to toxic discharges.
-Macroinvertebrates when exposed to toxic chemicals may die or deliberately drift downstream thus potentially lowering taxa richness at a site.
+Macroinvertebrates when exposed to toxic chemicals may die or deliberately drift downstream thus potentially lowering taxa richness and abundances at a site.